 “This latest quality industry report suggests growth in value-based payments is expected to continue amid an ever-evolving quality reporting environment,” said Q-Centrix CEO Milton Silva-Craig.
 “As changes in best medical practices and government regulation and policy updates influence annual additions and removals of performance measures, and hospitals’ desires around performance improvement shift, it is critical we gain a clearer understanding of facility involvement with respect to quality reporting.
 This report helps us to do that.”

 The report estimates the percentage of all care delivery associated with value-based payment to reach 22% by the start of 2019 – comprising nearly a quarter of all care delivery payments and up from 18% at the start of 2018.
-It also projects the number of hospitals submitting data to the top 20 major inpatient clinical registries to grow from 18,432 in 2017 to 23,773 in 2021 – an average annual increase of 7%.
+It also projects the cumulative number of participation instances across the top 20 major inpatient clinical registries will grow from 18,432 in 2017 to 23,773 in 2021 – an average annual increase of 7%.
 These estimates appear in a special section of the report that serves as an update to a clinical registry growth analysis commissioned by Q-Centrix in 2017.

-The report also shows that four of the five most-participated-in registries in 2017 focused on care and/or processes related to cardiovascular disease – and that the American College of Surgeons Cancer registry topped the list in 2017 with 5,039 facilities participating it in it.
+The report also shows that four of the five most-participated-in registries in 2017 focused on care and/or processes related to cardiovascular disease – and that the American College of Surgeons Cancer registry topped the list in 2017 with 5,039 instances of participation.

 “Clinical registries are widely considered by clinicians and healthcare quality experts to be the gold standard in clinical quality data,” said Silva-Craig.
 “The fact that the top five most-participated-in registries address the nation’s two deadliest diseases is a strong clue that hospitals and healthcare providers are eager to ensure they are providing the highest quality of care in these specialties, which have a significant impact on public health.”